iastate/iastate22-wordpress/README.md

 Install this theme as you would any other, and be sure the Timber plugin, and ACF Plugin are activated.

-1. Make sure you have installed the plugin for the [Timber Library](https://wordpress.org/plugins/timber-library/) (and Advanced Custom Fields - they [play quite nicely](https://timber.github.io/docs/guides/acf-cookbook/#nav) together).
+1. Make sure you have installed the plugin for ACF Pro.
 2. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.
 3. Activate the theme in Appearance >  Themes.